SumUpAnalytics/nucleus-sdk/README.md

 # Nucleus SDK
-Nucleus SDK with instructions and examples on how to use Nucleus APIs
+Instructions and examples on how to use the Nucleus SDK.
+This GitHub repository is meant to complement the official Nucleus SDK Documentation available at www.sumup.ai/apis/#nucleus-documentation

 ## Overview
+Nucleus is the Intelligent Text Data Platform developed and commercialized by SumUp Analytics.
+The Nucleus SDK is one of Nucleus' end-points, aiming at users needing a flexible and high-performance access to integrate into existing workflows and applications.

-Nucleus SDK is a suite of high-performance text-analytics APIs developed by SumUp Analytics, Inc and subject to Terms of Services available at www.sumup.ai.
+It is subject to Terms of Services available at www.sumup.ai.

-Copyright SumUp Analytics Inc, 2019.
+Copyright SumUp Analytics Inc, 2018 - present.

+## Capabilities
+Nucleus currently natively supports 13 languages: English, Chinese (Simplified and Traditional), Japanese, Portuguese, Spanish, German, Russian, Italian, French, Arabic, Farsi, Hindi.

+Nucleus currently supports the following document formats: JSON, PDF, TXT/RTF, DOCX, HTML, XML, CSV.

-Those APIs enable end-users to perform the following tasks:
+The SDK enables users to perform the following tasks:
-## 1. Analytics
-### a.
-Document-level
+### 1. Processing
-* Sentiment analysis
+* Data transformation & representation
-* Per-document Summarization
+* Metadata filtering
-* Per-document Contrasted Summarization
+* Search
-* Document classification in user-controlled sub-categories

-### b.
-Topic-level
+* Local repositories synchronization
+* Resources management

+### 2. Core Analytics
-* Topic modeling
+* Topic extraction
-* Topic transfer learning for propagation analysis of prevalence, sentiment and consensus
+* Summarization
-* Sentiment analysis
+* Sentiment & consensus
-* Consensus analysis
-* Named Entity tagging (strict match)
-* Cross-documents Topic Summarization
+* Topic importance
-* Historical analysis of prevalence, sentiment and consensus
+* Historical analysis
-* Author connectivity analysis
-* Contrasted topic modeling: topic best separating two sub-categories of documents in a corpus
 * Content recommendation
-* Topic exposure variation, as building block for time-series predictive modeling

-## 2. Dataset Management
-* Dataset creation (whole pre-processing pipeline: extraction, cleaning, segmentation, tokenization)
-* Metadata-based documents' selection
+* Assisted data labeling

+### 3. Advanced Analytics
+* Contrast analysis
+* Novelty analysis
+* Key contributors' analysis
+* Transfer learning
-* Document rendering
+* Content classification
+* Authors network analysis
-* Dataset management
+* Streaming analytics

-13 languages are currently supported by those APIs: English, Chinese (Simplified and Traditional), Japanese, Portuguese, Spanish, German, Russian, Italian, French, Arabic, Farsi, Hindi.

-The core task, topic modeling, has been benchmarked against Scikit-Learn, Gensim and AWS Comprehend topic models and delivers 100x speed-up with 2x accuracy on a wide range of dataset sizes, complexity and languages.
-More details can be found at www.sumup.ai in Nucleus Solution Brief (https://app.hubspot.com/documents/5812509/view/44612668?accessId=9bf45e)
+## Available SDKs

-## Python SDK
+### 1. Python SDK
-Python SDK is available in [*python*](python) directory.
+A Python SDK is available in [*python*](python) directory.

-## Javascript SDK
+### 2. Javascript SDK
-Javascript SDK is available in [*javascript*](javascript) directory.
+A Javascript SDK is available in [*javascript*](javascript) directory.

 ## Note to Jupyter Notebook users
 We strongly recommend that rapid testing done in Jupyter Notebook be limited to